Computing Technology (COMP)

 COMP 520 - Database Design and Development

 An introduction to developing database applications with business users.
-Topics incluce fundamentals of the relational model, structured query language, data modeling and database design and implementation.
+Topics include fundamentals of the relational model, structured query language, data modeling and database design and implementation.
 Students use a variety of database management system tools to model, code, debug, document, and test database applications.
 Students complete real-world team projects.
-Prereq: COMP #505 and COMP 510, or permission.

 COMP 525 - Data Structures Fundamentals

 Data structures and algorithms are fundamental to developing solutions for computational problems.
 In this course students design and implement data and functional abstractions; analyze and select appropriate data structures to solve computational problems; practice programming and software development techniques to implement computational solutions.
-Prereq: COMP 425.
+Prereq: COMP 424 or COMP 425.

 COMP 530 - Machine and Network Architecture